Ever wondered why professional gamers almost exclusively use mechanical keyboards?

 4. Which ones do the professional gamers use?

 This is very dependant on which type of game, and who the player is.
-There is, however, a couple of very popular options, which is seeing a lot of use in most genres of eSport.
+There is, however, a couple of trendy options, which is seeing a lot of use in most genres of eSport.
 Such as the Razer Blackwidow, CM Storm Quickfire, SteelSeries G6v2.
 It is important to know that pro gamers don’t always use their preferred equipment, as a lot of teams and or players have sponsor deals with specific brands.
-Although, if a pro gamer is actually using the keyboard, it is likely pretty amazing, sponsor deal or not.
+Although, if a pro gamer is using the keyboard, it is likely pretty amazing, sponsor deal or not.

 5. Do pro players prefer mechanical over membrane keyboards?

 In general, yes.
 Most eSport athletes tend to play on a mechanical option.
-Just because of the increased tactile feedback and precision, but you still see some pro gamers who prefer ordinary keyboards, even despite these things.
+Just because of the increased tactile feedback and precision, but you still see some pro gamers who prefer conventional keyboards, even despite these things.

 6. Which is switch type is best for gaming?

 There is no straight answer for this since mechanical switches come down to personal preference.
 Among pro gamers, brown switches are immensely popular, but you see a lot of blue and red ones as well.
 Blue switches are also very popular with a lot of Twitch streamers and are famous for its very clicky sound.
 All different switch types can be used for gaming, but most people would generally say that the brown or red ones are the best.

 7. Are mechanical keyboards really worth the extra money?

 Yes, unless you are on a tight budget, but if that is the case, then it is probably not the time to buy a new keyboard.
 There is nothing quite as exciting as a gamer than receiving a new mechanical keyboard, mainly if you are used to a membrane.
 The difference in feel and performance is just incredible.